MisCoApps/MiscoApps.github.io/fcreminder/privacy-policy.en.md

 ## 2. Summary: we never receive your data

-The app **has no servers of its own**, requires no registration or account, and contains no advertising, no advertising trackers and no usage analytics. **Your contacts, your reminders, your conversation history, your labels and your notes never reach us**: we do not receive them, we do not see them, and we could not recover them even if we wanted to.
+The app **has no servers of its own**, requires no registration or account, and contains no advertising and no advertising trackers. **Your contacts, your reminders, your conversation history, your labels and your notes never reach us**: we do not receive them, we do not see them, and we could not recover them even if we wanted to.

+We do receive two technical, anonymous things about the app itself: the **crash reports** in section 11 and some **usage statistics** in section 12 that tell us which features get used and which do not.
+Neither carries your data — they count **what broke** and **which button was tapped**, never who you contact or what you wrote — both are anonymous, and both are turned off by the same switch:
+**Settings → Help → "Help improve the app"**.

 By default, all of it also **stays inside your phone**.
-There are three exceptions, and all three are your decision:
+There are five exceptions, and all five are your decision:

 1. **The backup file** (section 6): if you use it, your data is written to the destination you choose.